periode/thesis/notes.md

 - double-meaning (paloque) is the fact that one can play between machine-language and human-language
 - - possible triple-meaning with an interplay in conceptual structures (OOP)
 - - creativity might then be that we're applying software metaphors to classes of concordance
-- referring to software itself
+- referring to software itself **done** > hardware, language, algorithm
-- referring to the environment in which software exists
+- referring to the environment in which software exists > problem domain, collaborators
-- - productive software
+- - productive software **done**
-- - - need to identify the place of uselessness in productivity
+- - - need to identify the place of uselessness in productivity **yes! important**
-- - but also the fact that the domain of application of software can always expand can always expand (from a computational perspective)
+- - is it relevant that the domain of application of software can always expand? (from a computational perspective, and from a practical perspective)
-- - there is also the idea that, even when the code might not work properly, or might barely work (in a functional perspective), it might *still* work in a literary perspective, the same way that flaubert works, or that beckett works, i.e. **does what is intended of it to do** (how do we know that? we need critical tools to assess the "aestheticity"). but that's really just a subsection of the whole thesis
+- - there is also the idea that, even when the code might not work properly, or might barely work (in a functional perspective), it might *still* work in a literary perspective, the same way that flaubert works, or that beckett works, i.e. **does what is intended of it to do** (how do we know that? we need critical tools to assess the "aestheticity"). we also need to assess **what** it is that it is intended to do.

-- expressing vs. explaining (Kurosawa)
+- expressing vs. explaining (Kurosawa) / hinting at (Tolstoi)

 - 'There is no such thing as elegance or subtlety in the way I use software.'
-Belgrade-based sound artist Svetlana Maraš > there are other aesthetics: brutality, organicness, rococo, etc. elegance and subtly are only subsets
+Belgrade-based sound artist Svetlana Maraš > there are other aesthetics: brutality, organicness, rococo, etc. elegance and subtlelty are only subsets, but very very large ones

 - programming languages as actors in actor network theory?